Swansea University students ace STEM competition

 Once the regional final is over, a winner will be chosen to participate in a mandatory masterclass.
 This individual will then have the chance to take place in the UK national final.

 It’ll be held at London’s Science Museum on April 25th.
-Finally, the national winners will sent to the Cheltenham Science Festival in June to battle it out for the FameLab International Champion 2018 title.
+Finally, the national winners will be sent to the Cheltenham Science Festival in June to battle it out for the FameLab International Champion 2018 title.

 “All are welcome to come along and watch the Wales regional final, to witness challengers from the Swansea and Cardiff heats give the performance of their lives,” said the university.